-The BIS total capital ratio of 17.5% and the BIS CET1 capital ratio of 16.4% are well above the Group’s target ratios and significantly in excess of the regulatory minimums.
+The BIS total capital ratio of 18.5% and the BIS CET1 capital ratio of 14.9% are well above the minimum regulatory requirements and the Group’s own capital floors.

-1 Adjusted results derived by excluding from the audited IFRS financial statements the integration and restructuring expenses as well as the amortisation of intangible assets related to previous acquisitions or divestments.
+1 Adjusted results derived by excluding from the reviewed IFRS financial statements the integration and restructuring expenses as well as the amortisation of intangible assets related to previous acquisitions or divestments.
 Including these items, the IFRS net profit for the first half of 2017 amounted to CHF 357 million (H1 2016 CHF 362 million, H2 2016 CHF 260 million).

 In addition, Moody’s introduced a new rating called ‘Counterparty Risk Assessment’ for which Bank Julius Baer was assigned an Aa3(cr) for the long term and a Prime-1(cr) for the short term.
 The Counterparty Risk Assessment is an opinion of the counterparty risk related to a bank's covered bonds, contractual performance obligations (servicing), derivatives (e.g. swaps), letters of credit, guarantees and liquidity facilities.